 Plan Description, Benefits Provided and Contributions.
-The City participates in an agent multiple-employer defined benefit other postemployment benefit (OPEB) plan (the Plan) which is administered by the Kansas Public Employees Retirement System (KPERS).
+The City participates in a single-employer defined benefit other postemployment benefit (OPEB) plan (the Plan) which is administered by the Kansas Public Employees Retirement System (KPERS).
 The Plan provides long-term disability benefits and a life insurance benefit for disabled members to KPERS members, as provided by K.S.A.
 74-04927.
 The Plan is administered through a trust held by KPERS that is funded to pay annual benefit payments.
 However, because the trust's assets are used to pay employee benefits other than OPEB, the trust does not meet the criteria in paragraph 4 of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
 Accordingly, the Plan is considered to be administered on a pay-as-you-go basis.

 Employer contributions are established and may be amended by state statute.
 Members are not required to contribute.
-Employer contributions paid for benefits as they came due during the fiscal year ended December 31, 2021 totaled \$ 12,764.
+Employer contributions paid for benefits as they came due during the fiscal year ended December 31, 2023 totaled \$ 0.

 Benefits are established by statute and may be amended by the KPERS Board of Trustees.
-The Plan provides long-term disability benefits equal to 60 percent (prior to January 1, 2006, 661⁄2 percent) of annual compensation, offset by other benefits.
+The Plan provides long-term disability benefits equal to 60 percent (prior to January 1, 2006, 662/3 percent) of annual compensation, offset by other benefits.
 Members receiving long-term disability benefits also receive credit towards their KPERS retirement benefits and have their group life insurance coverage continued under the waiver of premium provision.

 The monthly long-term disability benefit is 60 percent of the member's monthly compensation, with a minimum of \$ 100 and a maximum of \$ 5,000.
 The monthly benefit is subject to reduction by deductible sources of income, which include Social Security primary disability or retirement benefits, workers compensation benefits, other disability benefits from any other sources by reason of employment, and earnings from any form of employment.
-If the disability begins before age 60, benefits are payable while the disability continues until the member's 65th birthday or retirement date, whichever occurs first.
-If the disability begins after age 60, benefits are payable while the disability continues, for a period of five years or until the member retires, whichever occurs first.
+If the disability begins before age 60, benefits are payable while the disability begins after age 60, benefits are payable while the disability begins after age 60, benefits are payable while the disability continues, for a period of five years or until the member retires, whichever occurs first.
 Benefit payments for disabilities caused or contributed to by substance abuse or non-biologically based mental illnesses are limited to the shorter of the term of the disability or 24 months per lifetime.